rishipat160/CppObjectRecognition/README.md

 # C++ Object Recognition

 A computer vision project that implements real-time object detection and classification using OpenCV and custom feature extraction.
+This project emphasizes manual implementation of core algorithms rather than relying on built-in OpenCV functions.

 ## Overview

 This project demonstrates object recognition using traditional computer vision techniques.
 It processes video input to detect objects through thresholding, extracts shape-based features, and classifies objects using a nearest-neighbor approach with various distance metrics.

-The implementation includes:
+The implementation includes custom-built algorithms for:
-- Adaptive thresholding with saturation adjustment
+- Adaptive thresholding with saturation adjustment (implemented from scratch)
 - Morphological operations for noise reduction
 - Connected component analysis for object detection
 - Feature extraction (fill ratio, aspect ratio, Hu moments)
 - Object classification with multiple distance metrics
 - Real-time visualization of detected objects

+Many core algorithms are implemented manually using direct matrix (Mat) manipulation rather than relying on OpenCV's built-in functions, providing deeper understanding of the underlying computer vision principles.

 ## Project Structure